zuri-training/Team_26_Repo-Proj_Price_Compare/CONTRIBUTING.md

 Finally, grant the scoutvendor admin user unrestricted access to administer the database:

-	postgres=# GRANT ALL PRIVILEGES ON DATABASE finesauces TO finesaucesadmin;
+	postgres=# GRANT ALL PRIVILEGES ON DATABASE scoutvendor TO scoutvendoradmin;

 ## Code formatting